PillarDelta/Financial-Analyst--ISAF/README.md

 ### Academic Foundation

-The ISAF-V2 system is based on the academic paper "Integrated Strategic Analysis Framework: A Tensor-Based Approach to Multi-Framework Business Analysis" (Chen et al., 2022).
+The ISAF-V2 system is based on the proprietary paper "ISAF: A Integrated Strategic Analysis Framework - Mathematical Synthesis and Computational Strategic Analysis." developed by Kyriakos Taraktis at Pillar Delta.
 This groundbreaking paper introduces a mathematical formalism that combines traditional qualitative business frameworks (PESTEL, Porter's Five Forces, SWOT) into a unified quantitative model using tensor mathematics.

 Key elements from the paper that we've implemented: